wp-plugins/stylesheet-per-page/readme.txt

 N/A

 == Changelog ==

+* 1.0 Added Tag, Category and Archive CSS files
+- Officially versioned as 1.0 as it's been pretty stable
+- Added tag.css and tag-[tag_name].css for tag pages
+- Added category.css and category-[category_name].css for category pages
+- Added archive.css for archive pages
+- When not selecting check for files first, now printing out files under css directory as well

 * 0.6 Added IE8 stylesheet capabilities since IE9 was released
  - Added ability to add ie8.css file to cater for IE8 quirkyness